 members’ discretion.

-To implement the province’s proposed legislative changes, the province is planning a series of regulations, delivered in 3 phases.
+To implement the province’s proposed legislative changes, the province planned a series of regulations, delivered in 3 phases.

 Phase 1 was released by the Ontario government in October 2021 and includes the following three regulations.

 • Ontario Regulation 687/21: Transition Plans and Agreements for Programs and Services Under Section 21.1.2 of the Act.
 This regulation requires each CA to have a ‘transition plan’ that would outline the steps to be taken to develop an inventory of programs and services and to enter into agreements with participating municipalities to fund Category 2 and 3 programs and services through a municipal levy.
 The Transition Plan, completed in December 2021, was circulated to municipalities and posted below.
-The Municipal Agreements must be completed by January 2024.
+The Municipal Agreements are available at: https://nbmca.ca/governance/agreements-and-memorandum-of-understandings/

 Phase 2 was posted by the Ministry of Environment, Conservation and Parks to the Environment Registry in January 2022 (comments closed Feb 25, 2022).
 A decision notice with links to the final regulations and policy is available on the Environmental Registry of Ontario (notice number 019-4610) Phase 2 contains regulatory and policy proposals regarding: